 Last updated summer 2021 ... see lab page for current students

 Isabel Dibble is a recent Stanford graduate who worked with me on an empathy intervention to help change people's attitudes and beliefs about incarcerated people.
 Isabel noted that some of our measures were abstract.
-She wanted to know if we could actually change people's votes on real issues that impact formerly incarcerated people.
-She added two items to our task to test if our intervention motivated people to sign a real petition that would restore voting rights to all incarcerated and formerly incarcerated people in the United States.
+She test whether we could change people's votes on real issues that impact formerly incarcerated people.

 Summer 2021, Stanford University |